jfasch/jfasch-home/about/site/opentraining/usecases/index.rst

 Editor
 ------

-An editor is a person who *writes* training material.
+* Writes training material.
 (She might also be the one who uses it in trainings.)
+* Wants to do as little repetitive and error prone work as possible.
+* Wants to be able to fix inconsistencies as easy as possible.

 .. toctree::
    :maxdepth: 1

+   slides
    linking

 *More to come*